sanlean/Recognizer/README.md

 - Draw face parts (mouth, nose, eyes) on detected face.

 ## Future improvements
-- Configure jacoco to show test coverage reports.
+- Github actions CI
+- Publish on Playstore
+- Dependency injection using Koin
-- Identify the event's city by latitude and longitude using Google's Geocoding API.
+- Identify where pictures was taken by latitude and longitude using Google's Geocoding API.